-Power Plan Characteristics High Performance (selected by default) Provides maximum power when you work with your unit without optimizing the energy consumption.
-Balanced Provides extra power when your unit needs it, and saves power when your unit consumes less.
+Power Plan Characteristics Balanced (selected by default) Provides extra power when your unit needs it, and saves power when your unit consumes less.
+High Performance Provides maximum power, which could be particularly useful when you intend to work modules requiring extra power.
 Power Saver Optimizes the energy consumption, which could be particularly useful when you operate the unit on batteries.